Trees and Fenwick Trees

 Encoding trees: choose your shape

-FockMap generalises beyond Fenwick trees to arbitrary tree shapes:
+FockMap generalises beyond Fenwick trees to arbitrary ternary tree shapes (the path-based encoder supports at most three children per node):

 Walk any tree: